ArtavanTechnologies/GoharMind/README.md

 GoharMind and GoharTwin are complementary products developed by Artavan Technologies.

-- **GoharMind** provides Industrial AI, knowledge intelligence, engineering assistance, analytics, and decision support.
+- **GoharMind** provides Industrial AI, engineering knowledge intelligence, operational assistance, analytics, and decision support.
 - **GoharTwin** provides Industrial Digital Twin capabilities for monitoring, visualization, modeling, simulation, prediction, analytics, and process optimization.

+GoharMind can use operational context supplied by GoharTwin, while GoharTwin can use AI and engineering-knowledge services provided by GoharMind.

-Together, they form an integrated foundation for intelligent industrial operations.
+Together, they are intended to form an integrated industrial intelligence ecosystem.

-GoharTwin GitHub Repository:
+### GoharTwin Links

+GitHub:
 https://github.com/ArtavanTechnologies/GoharTwin

-GoharTwin LinkedIn:
+LinkedIn:
 https://www.linkedin.com/company/gohartwin/

 ---